 For a full list of things to do, see my Sheki travel guide.

 The street-facing side of the caravanserai hotel is occupied by a collection of souvenir shops, bakeries, restaurants and – get this – an Illy Espresso House that serves excellent coffee.
 We also ate at the Shebeke Restaurant attached to the Sheki Sarai Hotel (probably the only place in Sheki where you can find a club sandwich on the menu!), and had a drink at the Buta Bar in the lobby.

 Someone recommended we eat at nearby Gagarin Restaurant, but we enjoyed the stew at Piti House (located under the Karvansaray Hotel) much more.
 The Hotel also has a cafe/restaurant on the top level that boasts a decent range of home-cooked traditional dishes.

 Other hotels in Sheki

-If the Karvansaray Sheki hotel is booked out, there are a number of other places to stay in Sheki.
-Here are my recommendations.
+If the Karvansaray Sheki hotel is booked out, there are a number of other accommodation options in Sheki.
+Here are my recommendations:

 How to get to Sheki from Baku

 Marshrutka vans and coach buses both depart for Sheki from the International Bus Terminal in Baku (see the location here).
 There are four buses every day, with the first service leaving at 9.50am and the last bus at 4.30pm.
 There is also an overnight bus to Sheki that departs at 11.20pm.

 The journey from Baku to Sheki by road takes around 6.5 hours, including one bathroom break at the halfway point.
 Tickets cost 8.40 AZN per person and can be purchased at the cash desk inside the bus terminal (location on level 3).
 Double check times and fares here.